 Inc. Magazine recently had a great piece on empathy and how people get it so wrong.
 They identified that we all have a natural tendency to try and get the other person to see our perspective, when what we should be trying to do is to see things from theirs.

 Great practitioners of community engagement don’t just go out collecting information and feedback from stakeholders.

-They practice empathy.
 They practice innately caring and understanding about how their stakeholders feel.
-This imagining of how they feel leads to a deeper understanding and yes, real empathy.
+Imagining of how they feel leads to a deeper understanding and, yes, real empathy.

 Instead, you take the time required, you have a meaningful interaction, or series of interactions with the community in ways that make sense to them; in a space that allows them to be open and forthcoming.

-Empathy helps us understand more than what people say.
-It empowers us to understand how they feel, what motivates them, why they’re angry or disappointed or fearful or hopeful.
+Empathy helps us understand more than what people say: It empowers us to:

 Empathy requires putting people at the very centre of all community engagement.

 If you allow this people first perspective and put empathy at the heart of your engagement practice, your community engagement strategy and communication activities have the power to deliver great results to your client and most importantly to the community.[/vc_column_text][/vc_column][/vc_row]